 On Saturdays, make time for the organ and piano concert in the Mansion’s Music Room.
 Learn about the history of the Moran Mansion, and watch historic footage from the heyday of silent films, with the 1,972 pipe organ as a soundtrack.

 Old-Fashioned Christmas Market

-This special holiday weekend market was inspired by the Christmas markets in Germany, with lights, sweets, music and gifts everywhere.
+This special holiday market was inspired by the Christmas markets in Germany, with lights, sweets, music, and gifts everywhere.
 This sweet little market takes place on a weekend in December at Brickworks in the heart of Friday Harbor.
 It truly feels like taking a step back in time.
 All sorts of activities are happening with kids cookie decorating, farm animals, hay rides and magical visits from the Sugar Plum Fairy and Santa.
 Peel and roast chestnuts, drink hot toddies and sit around the bonfire listening to a fiddler play Christmas tunes.

 Lopez Torchlight Parade

 Every year, the Lopez Island tree-lighting and holiday gathering features a tiny torchlight parade.
 With the whole community gathered together, they carrying lights and candles through Lopez Village, ending in a festival of sweets and hot drinks.
 It's the perfect way to end an island holiday celebration!

 Celebrate the Holidays Island-Style!

 Charming shops, hot cider and roasted chestnuts, tree-lighting festivals make the holidays special in the San Juan Islands.